lukso-network/docs/docs/guides/digital-assets/transfer-lsp7-digital-asset.md

 ### Step 3 - Setup the token trasnfer calldata

-Now we need to prepare the calldata that we will use in order to transfer tokens from a Universal Profile to another.s
+Now we need to prepare the calldata to transfer tokens from a Universal Profile to another UP.

 <Tabs>